Teacher, Early Childhood Provider, Faculty, and Staff Well-Being, Professional Development, and Supports

 This brief is the third of a four-part series that focuses on bilingual education, bilingual educators, and addressing the bilingual teacher shortage in contexts across the United States.
 This research was commissioned by the New Jersey State Department of Education, which is committed to providing quality bilingual education to its linguistically diverse student population.

-Image of middle school age boy studying with a tutor
+Middle school age boy studying with a tutor

 Evidence-Based Practices for Improving Adolescent Literacy Training Toolkit